Atlanta residents and Uber drivers excited for golf tournament and the business it will bring to the community

 "I can get acquainted with various kinds of people and I love meeting people."

-The championship will take place from August 21-25 and people from across the United States and the world will be in attendance.
+The TOUR Championship will take place from August 21-25 and people from across the United States and the world will be in attendance.

 TOUR Championship: What you need to know